Uganda calls for Congo ceasefire as peace talks progress

 But, while the rebels said they were ready for a peace deal, government forces vowed to pursue their military advantage and crush the rebellion in Democratic Republic of Congo’s mineral-rich east.

 Peace talks resumed in the Ugandan capital Kampala on Wednesday, 10 days after they collapsed over rebel demands for amnesty, triggering renewed hostilities.
-A week-long army offensive has driven the rebels back to mountain bases and many have fled to neighboring Uganda or defected.
+A week-long army offensive has driven the rebels back to mountain bases.

 “The chief facilitator (Uganda’s Defence Minister Chrispus Kiyonga) has requested the warring parties to stop the fight and from yesterday up until this morning there’s no fighting,” said Ugandan Lieutenant Colonel Paddy Ankunda.

-A Reuters witness said fighting had ceased in the area near Rumangabo, about 50 km (30 miles) north of the regional capital Goma, but army vehicles and troops there appeared to be regrouping.
+A Reuters witness said fighting had ceased in the area near Rumangabo, about 50 km (30 miles) north of the regional capital Goma, but army vehicles and troops were present and appeared to be regrouping.

-Eastern Congo has been caught up in a cycle of violence, exacerbated by the presence of rival ethnic militias and simmering disputes over land and minerals.

-Government spokesman Lambert Mende said Kinshasa was hoping for a breakthrough in the talks but added that it would not accept an amnesty for rebel leaders.

 Roger Lumbala, a former member of parliament who is a senior member of the M23 negotiating team, said the rebels were simply waiting for an invitation from mediators to sign a deal.